palmetto/palmetto-components/docs/CONTRIBUTING.md

 For more information on web accessibility, visit: [W3C - Web Accessibility Initiative](https://www.w3.org/WAI/fundamentals/accessibility-intro/)

-### 4. Use the Palmetto Design Tokens Library Exclusively when Styling Components

-Our component library is based on the [Palmetto Design Tokens](https://github.com/palmetto/palmetto-design-tokens) design system.

-The design system provides us with a set of shared attributes used in the Palmetto Design System.
-These attributes include: colors, fonts, spacing, and more.
-* The library provides the project with utility classes, scss, css, JS, and JSON variables.
-* These classes and variables are imported globally in palmetto-components, and all styles are based on them.
-* Tokens should NEVER be component-specific, however component variables can be derived from tokens.
-For e.g. (with sass): `$form-control-height-medium: $size-spacing-medium;`

-If there are additional attributes that you feel should be included in Palmetto Design Tokens, [raise an issue here](https://github.com/palmetto/palmetto-design-tokens/issues).

-### 5. Strive for Exceptional Code Quality
+### 4. Strive for Exceptional Code Quality

 Our component library values exceptional code quality in order to reduce the occurrence of bugs, and improve the developer experience.
 In order to achieve this, we test and lint our code extensively.
 In addition, we adhere to multiple CSS/JS/JSX style guides to standardize the way that components are built:

 #### JS/JSX Style Guide

-We follow the [AirBnB JS style guide](https://github.com/airbnb/javascript/tree/master/react), with a few exceptions.
+We follow the [AirBnB JS](https://github.com/airbnb/javascript/tree/master/react) style guide, with a few exceptions.
 Adhere to the linter rules as much as possible.
-In cases where you can't, use `// eslint-disable-line`, etc., very, very sparingly.
+In cases where you can't, use `// eslint-disable-line`, very, very sparingly.
 If a disable is needed, specify the exact rule that you are disabling.

-For example: `// eslint-disable-line no-console`
+For e.g: `// eslint-disable-line no-console`

 ####  CSS/Sass Style Guide

 * We strictly adhere to the [Concentric CSS Model](https://rhodesmill.org/brandon/2011/concentric-css/) for organizing our CSS properties.
 If any properties are out of order when a PR is opened, the build will fail until the issues are corrected.

+### 5. Use the Palmetto Design Tokens Library Exclusively when Styling Components

+Our component library is based on the [Palmetto Design Tokens](https://github.com/palmetto/palmetto-design-tokens) design system.

+The design system provides us with a set of shared attributes used in the Palmetto Design System.
+These attributes include: colors, fonts, spacing, and more.
+* The library provides the project with utility classes, scss, css, JS, and JSON variables.
+* These classes and variables are imported globally in palmetto-components, and all styles are based on them.
+* Tokens should NEVER be component-specific, however component variables can be derived from tokens.
+For e.g. (with Sass): `$form-control-height-medium: $size-spacing-medium;`

+If there are additional attributes that you feel should be included in Palmetto Design Tokens, [raise an issue here](https://github.com/palmetto/palmetto-design-tokens/issues).